benzzdan/jenkins-ci-k8/README.md

 # jenkins-ci-k8
-A CD/CI pipeline Jenkins on top of Kubernetesssss
+A CD/CI pipeline Jenkins on top of Kubernetess